 Note: For electronic cases, the pending documents should be uploaded into the online Consular Electronic Application Center (CEAC) at https://ceac.state.gov/IV/Login.aspx.
 It will need the case number and the invoice number.
 Both numbers are on the letter received from NVC.
 If the pending document needs to be verified as original, in addition to scanning it, please deliver the original or a certified copy to any ASC branch by scheduling an appointment.

 Administrative Processing Information

 Some visa applications require further administrative processing, which takes additional time after the visa applicant’s interview by a consular officer.
-Applicants are advised of this requirement when they apply.
-Most administrative processing is resolved within 60 days of the visa interview.
 When administrative processing is required, the timing will vary based on individual circumstances of each case.
-Visa applicants are reminded to apply early for their visa, well in advance of the anticipated travel date.

 Important Notice: Before making inquiries about status of administrative processing, applicants or their representatives will need to wait at least 60 days from the date of interview or submission of supplemental documents, whichever is later.